jonnyhoeven/justme.dev/README.md

 ### Python & pip

-*Only needed if generating content from OpenAI.*
+*Only needed if generating content from OpenAI or pulling contents.*

 ```bash
 sudo apt install python3